aces/Loris/docs/API/LorisRESTAPI.md

 A GET request to `/candidates/$CandID/$Visit/dicoms` will return a JSON object of all the images which have been acquired for that visit.
 It will return an object of the form:

-For scans processed in earlier versions of Loris (before v17.2), shown below for a scan with two types of series acquired:

 ```js
 {